Danube Program: Materials

 Romania acquired Highly Enriched Uranium (HEU) from United States of America's Atoms for Peace program, which gave highly enriched uranium to many countries.
-The project made use of a nuclear reactor, that had been given to them by the United States, to create plutonium from the HEU.
+The project also made use of a TRIGA nuclear reactor, that had been given to them by the United States, to create plutonium from the HEU.
 Although the project succeeded in creating plutonium, it did not actually construct any nuclear bombs, although it is estimated that with the materials the project had, they could have made up to 240 plutonium bombs, assuming that 10 kg of plutonium would be used for every bomb.

+According to Ionuț Purica, former director of the Nuclear and Radioactive Waste Agency, 26 kg of plutonium were extracted from the Măgurele reactor in the 1980s.
+With this amount, Romania could have manufactured six nuclear bombs.